mabbasiazad/portfolio/content/patents/patent_FIP/index.md

 tags: ["Fuzzy control", " Furuta Inverted Pendulum", "Swing up"]
 author: ["Mehdi Abbasi Azad", Amir Markazi]
 description: "PC-controlled rotary inverted pendulum"
-summary: "A new fuzzy controller based on the idea of energy control is proposed, to swing up the inverted pendulum to the upright position- Parallel distributed compensation (PDC) is employed to stabilize the pendulum at its unstable equilibrium point."
+summary: "A new fuzzy controller is proposed to swing up the inverted pendulum to the upright position- Parallel distributed compensation (PDC) is employed to stabilize the pendulum at its unstable equilibrium point."